brucemcpherson/bmPreFiddler/dependencies.md

 # Google Apps Script Project: bmPreFiddler
-This repo (bmPreFiddler) was automatically updated on 5/30/2021, 11:49:55 AM by GasGit
+This repo (bmPreFiddler) was automatically updated on 7/21/2021, 12:20:30 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")